brownbr61/bombastic-barnacle/01.bare-metal/00/hello-world.md

    5. Once installed, VS Code may need to reboot. \
 ![platformio install pic not found](pics/platformio-install.png)
 4. Install `STM 32 Platform`
-   1. Launch _Platformio IDE_ by selecting the new icon on the left-hand sidebar.
+   1. Launch _Platformio IDE_ by selecting the new icon on the left-hand sidebar
-   2. Click on the little _house icon (PlatformIO Home)_ on the left side of the strip at the bottom of the window.
-This will work as long as PlatformIO has been launched
+   2. Click on the little _house icon (PlatformIO Home)_ on the left side of the strip at the bottom of the window _(This will work as long as PlatformIO has been launched)_
    3. Select the Platforms tab in the PIO window
    4. Search for STM32
    5. Select Install \